 - Skidmore Urgent Notification System (SUN) – combines instant text messages, voicemails, and emails that can be disseminated during an emergency.

-- Siren/PA System – A siren located atop the library can be activated to alert the community during an immediate or imminent emergency.
+- Out-side Siren/PA System – (located atop the library) will be activated to alert the community during an immediate or imminent emergency.

 - Campus email will be utilized to transmit information to all College constituents.

-- The College’s main website page will report Emergency Alerts (different colors signify different level of emergencies).
+- The College’s main website page will report Emergency Alerts and ongoing updates.